rocket-pig/compile-apk-helloworld-in-termux/README.md

 30Mb for this (in large part its android's 'android.jar') plus maybe 200MB from apt (which is largely openjdk-17).

+..oh yeah, one last thing, I left the compiled apk in all its splendor in the build folder if'n you want a hot preview

 pdbqpdbqpdbqpdbqpdbqpdbqpdbqpdbqpdbqpdbqpdbqpdbqp

 `git clone https://github.com/rocket-pig/compile-apk-helloworld-in-termux`